The brightness of the scene you want to photograph

 Looking at the graph above, you already understand that a scene gets darker really quick without you even realizing.

-So you quickly lose a lot of scene luminance, when you compare a very well lit daylight scene to less than perfect scenarios.
-Here are a few examples.
+The truth is: you quickly lose a lot of scene luminance, when you compare a very well lit daylight scene to less than perfect scenarios.
+Below I will name a few examples.

 1. Slightly cloudy with sun hiding behind clouds